Angel: Christianity

 The Medieval Christian concept of angels derives from Hebrew and Greek scriptures.
 In the Bible, angels are anthropomorphized intermediaries between God and humanity.
 Some angels appear to be impersonal forces of the divine will, while others have individual names and personalities.

 In the formative stage, the Christian concept of an angel characterized the angel as a 'messenger' of God.
-The word "angel" can be drawn to the term or role of a "messenger" throughout the Bible in both old and new testaments - (Hebrews 1:14) calls them "ministering [or serving] spirits", sent by God to aid the "heirs of salvation".
+The word "angel" can be drawn to the term or role of a "messenger" throughout the Bible in both old and new testaments – (Hebrews 1:14) calls them "ministering [or serving] spirits", sent by God to aid the "heirs of salvation".
 Later came identification of individual angelic messengers: Gabriel, Michael, Raphael, and Uriel.
 Then, in the space of slightly over two centuries (from the 3rd to the 5th) the image of angels took on definite characteristics both in theology and in art.
 Ellen Muehlberger has argued that in Late Antiquity, angels were conceived of as one type of being among many, whose primary purpose was to guard and to guide Christians.

 In systematic Christian theology, angels are imagined as incorporeal entities and in opposition to corporeal humans, as in the writings of Origen and Thomas Aquinas.

 Bible

+The Angel—a character from the Ukrainian Vertep (Nativity Scene).
+Photo from the "Virtual Vertep Vision" collection, 2025.